-The indium tin oxide (ITO) thin films were deposited using Hybrid Vacuum Deposition System SPT320-PE а (Plasmionique, Canada) reactor using the following parameters: power 75 W, voltage on the substrate 60 V, pressure in the chamber 5.10-3 Torr.
+The indium tin oxide (ITO) thin films were deposited using a hybrid vacuum deposition system SPT320-PE (Plasmionique, Canada) reactor using the following parameters: power 75 W, voltage on the substrate 60 V, pressure in the chamber $5 \cdot 10^{-3}$ Torr.
 The process was carried out in an argon Ar (99.9999% pure) atmosphere.
 The indium tin oxide (In2O3/SnO2 90/10 wt %, 99.99 pure) sputtering target was used.
-Magnetron guns placed at the top and directed downwards perpendicular to the sample placed on the table (Fig.1).
+Magnetron guns were placed at the top and directed downwards perpendicular to the sample placed on the table (Fig. 1).